-Selecting Geography as a subject within the BA Arts or BSc.
-Social Sciences programmes in UL will provide you with fresh insight into the greatest challenges facing our world today.
-It will guide you in developing a wide range of transferable skills which you can apply to help solve real world problems that will reward you personally and professionally.
-You will have options to specialise in a variety of key topics that will offer varied employment prospects, geographers being among the most employable university graduates.
-Geography also has a natural symbiosis with many of the other subject offerings on the UL BA Arts Degree making it the perfect partner subject choice.
+Geographers are amongst the most employable university graduates.
+Selecting Geography as a subject within the BA Arts or BSc Social Sciences programmes will provide you with fresh insight into the greatest challenges facing our world today.
+Staff will guide you in developing a wide range of transferable skills which you can apply to help solve real world problems that will reward you personally and professionally.
+You will have options to specialise in a variety of key topics that will offer varied employment prospects.
+Geography also has a natural symbiosis with many of the other subject offerings on the BA Arts and BSc Social Sciences programmes making it the perfect partner subject choice.